bansalabhay/Python-Skill-Set/README.md

 Hi Guys,

 I am Abhay Bansal , have a B.Tech in Electronics & Communication.
-Have a work Experience of 11 years in IT with a good exposure in Oracle,Java & SAP BW.
+Have a work Experience of 11 years in IT with a good exposure in Oracle,Java & SAP BW and HANA.
 Wanted to have a good hands in coding but didn't get much chance to explore.
-However I can rate my self as one step ahead if i consider Begineer.
+Currently there are no Python Programs added to this repository but soon we will have all the basics of Python here.